10 Key Points in the Employee Life Cycle

 There are numerous points in the course of an employee’s employment, that allow you to strengthen the connection between the company and employees.
-Reasons to attend to engagement: positive employee engagement correlates with financial success; positive culture; the retention of your best people.
+Reasons to attend to engagement: employee engagement correlates with financial success; positive culture; and retention of your best people.

 Retention in today’s employment world

-As the job market tightens, your employees have increasing options outside your group.
-When you imagine a recruiter or competitor phoning your employee with an opportunity, how do you envision their response?
+As the job market tightens, employees have increasing options outside your group.
+When a recruiter or competitor calls, how do you envision your employees’ response?
 Be realistic.
 Here are some possible responses to a:

 “I’ve been waiting for your call.”